YoannDrx/tickethack-backend/README.md

 ## ✍️ Description

+The Tickethack project consisted in creating a train ticket booking website with a frontend and a backend.
+I developed a home page to search for trips, a shopping cart page to display and manage selected trips, and a bookings page to view paid trips.
+I used Express Generator for the backend, made fetch requests for the communication between the frontend and the backend, and respected the clean code principles.

 ## 🎬 Getting Started : Dependencies and Other

 !!
 Most of my projects have a separate backend and frontend, you will find them here on my github.